grechaw/dear_programmer/A_Few_Thoughts_1.md

 # A few thoughts (about programming)
-Sending a few thoughts about programming to my younger self.
+Sending a few thoughts about programming to my younger programming self.

 Most of the following is far from original eg. advice plucked from the flotsam and jetsam observed over the years of a yeoman's career in the trenches.
 Its composition here is my own personal opinion which others (more knowledgeable) may take umbrage with.